Biometria-se/grizzly/docs/usage/variables/templating.md

 ## Request payload

 Request payload is treated as complete Jinja2 templates and has full support for any Jinja2 features.
-Request payload files **must** be stored in `./features/requests` and is referenced in a feature file as a relative path to that directory.
+Request payload files **must** be stored in `./features/requests` and are referenced in a feature file as a relative path to that directory.

 ```plain
 .